Hunting Laws and Regulations

 - Hunting Near Roads, Buildings, People, and Domestic Animals - Hunting or shooting from or across the traveled portion of any public roadway is prohibited.
 Shooting toward any person, building, or domestic animal when within range is prohibited.

 - Motor Vehicle/ATV Use - Hunting or shooting from a motor vehicle is prohibited.
-The use of all-terrain vehicles is prohibited on state land (see exceptions under Hunting Opportunities for Persons with Disabilities).
+The use of all-terrain vehicles is prohibited on state land (see exceptions under Hunting Opportunities for the Disabled).

-- Closed Season - NEW!
-No hunting and no training of dogs from October 10 through 1/2-hour before sunrise, EDT, on October 17, 2020, except for the hunting of rails in marshes; waterfowl hunting; legal deer, turkey, and coyote hunting; licensed private shooting preserves operating under the provisions of Sec.
+- Closed Season - No hunting and no training of dogs from October 9 through 1/2-hour before sunrise, EDT, on October 16, 2021, except for the hunting of rails in marshes; waterfowl hunting; legal squirrel, deer, turkey, and coyote hunting; licensed private shooting preserves operating under the provisions of Sec.
 26-48; field trials held under the provisions of Sec.
 26-51 and Sec.
 26-52; the training of hunting dogs under the provisions of Sec.
 26-49 of the General Statutes; and the training of hunting dogs on any area approved by the department for this purpose.

 - Electronic Calling Devices - The use of electronic calling devices is prohibited when hunting wild turkeys and migratory birds (except crows).
 Electronic calling devices can be used when hunting crows, coyotes, other small game, and deer.